eamoe/smart-garden/README.md

 - AT+CWJAP="SSID","pwd": connect to an AP.
 - AT+CWLAP: List available APs.
 - AT+CIFSR: get local IP address.
 - AT+CWMODE?: query the Wi-Fi mode of ESP32.
 When working in station mode, the module is acting as a Wi-Fi enabled device connected to an existing Wi-Fi network.
 When working in Soft AP mode, the module is acting as host of a Wi-Fi network, to which other devices can connect.
+1 = Station mode (client); 2 = AP mode (host); 3 = AP + Station mode.
 Here's the [list of AT commands](https://docs.espressif.com/projects/esp-at/en/latest/esp32/AT_Command_Set/Wi-Fi_AT_Commands.html).

 #### Sending and receiving data